Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Results

+For the simultaneity factor, a strong decrease is observed with the number of connections.
+For HPs, Figure \ref{fig:admd_ksim_hp}, we start from approximately 0.4 for 10 connections to 0.25 for 250 connections.
+The spread of values also strongly decreases as a function of the number of connections.
+The average simultaneity factor converges at around 100 connections.
+The \textit{EV} (Figure \ref{fig:admd_ksim_ev}) and \textit{EV, high power} (Figure \ref{fig:admd_ksim_evhigh}) subsets have a simultaneity factor of around 0.4 for 10 connections and converge to around 0.2 for 250 connections.
+For the \textit{no HP, no EV} subset (Figure \ref{fig:admd_no_hp_no_ev}), the simultaneity factor at 10 connections is 0.35, which is a bit lower compared to the other subsets.
+It converges to 0.2 for a high number of connections, similar to \textit{EV} and \textit{EV, high power} and a bit lower than \textit{HP}, which is 0.25.

-For HP feeders with 10 connections, the maximum feeder peak is $\approx$ 6.5 kW, which is almost double the average of 3.5 kW and still significantly higher than the $95^{th}$ percentile value of 4.5 kW.
+For \textit{HP} feeders with 10 connections, the maximum feeder peak is $\approx$ 6.5 kW, which is almost double the average of 3.5 kW and still significantly higher than the $95^{th}$ percentile value of 4.5 kW.
 This is because of natural variation in the consumption profiles.
 Even for 250 connections there is a difference of around 0.5 kW between the minimum and maximum.
 The average feeder peak decreases significantly when going to 250 connections: from 3.5 kW for 10 connections to 2.0 kW for 250 connections.
-The same behaviour is observed for the other subsets.
+The same behavior is observed for the other subsets.
 This shows that stochasticity is an important factor on the LVG; only investigating average values provides insufficient information to estimate the required grid capacity.

 For small feeders, the peaks are the highest for \textit{EV, high power}, followed by \textit{EV} and then \textit{HP}, with \textit{no HP, no EV} being the smallest.
-This is the expected behaviour.
+This is the expected behavior.
 At the medium-voltage level (250 connections), the feeder peak per connection is around 2 kW for \textit{EV}, \textit{HP}, and \textit{EV, high power}, while it is only 1 kW for \textit{no HP, no EV}.
-Simultaneity factors for the feeders with LCTs are around 0.4 for 10 connections.
-They converge to 0.2 for large feeders for \textit{EV} and \textit{EV, high power}.
-For \textit{HP}, the simultaneity factor converges to 0.25.

 For the subsets \textit{no HP, no EV} and \textit{HP}, the feeders have higher injection peaks than offtake peaks, for all feeder sizes.
 There is however a high overlap in their distributions.
 For \textit{EV} and \textit{EV, high power}, offtake peaks are higher than injection peaks for small feeders, but have similar values for large feeders.